-Our specification with industry-year fixed effects already partially accounts for this potential bias, since the trade liberalization occurred at the industry-level.
+Controlling for trade liberalization.
+Our specification with industry-year fixed effects already partially accounts for potential bias from tariff reductions, since the trade liberalization occurred at the industry-level.
 However, it is possible that trade liberalization had a differential effect on high and low MRPK firms.
-To account for this, we compute input and output tariffs from 1995-2010 - the period for which tariff data is available - following Goldberg, Khandelwal, Pavcnik, and Topalova (2010) and assume tariffs remained constant for the period 2010-2015.33 Input tariff measures are obtained by computing the weighted sum of the percent tariffs on each input used to produce a product based on the Indian input-output table.
-We then include both the tariff measure and its interaction with $I_i^{High MRPK}$ as controls in our main regression specification.

-Appendix Table A8 reports the results when we control for the output tariffs only (the odd columns) or both the output and input tariffs (the even columns).
-For our key outcomes, capital and MRPK, the effect of the foreign capital liberalization on high MRPK firms remains virtually unchanged.
+To account for this, we include both the input and output tariff measures and their interaction with $I_i^{High MRPK}$ as controls in our main regression specification.
+Table A7 reports the results when we control for the output tariffs only (the odd columns) or both the output and input tariffs (the even columns).
+The effect of the foreign capital liberalization on high MRPK firms remains virtually unchanged.